 Z-Color Double Pointed Needles Set

 A jumbo set including 5 needles of 11 different sizes.
 True value for your knitting if you’re going to do a serious amount of projects.
-The investment is going to be worth it in the long run.
+The investment is will be worth it in the long run.

 - 11 Needle Sizes Included – 2.0mm, 2.5mm, 2.75mm, 3.0mm, 3.5mm, 4.0mm, 4.5mm, 5.0mm, 5.5mm, 6.0mm and 6.5mm.